seiichi-w77/ryoma3736-Instagram-buzz/docs/INSTAGRAM_API.md

 - Increase timeout in config
 - Check network connectivity
 - Verify Instagram is accessible

+### Issue: "RAPIDAPI_KEY is not configured"
+- Add RAPIDAPI_KEY to your .env file
+- Ensure .env file is in the project root
+- Restart your development server after adding the key

+### Issue: "RapidAPI request failed with status 429"
+- You've hit the rate limit for your RapidAPI plan
+- Upgrade your RapidAPI subscription
+- Wait for the rate limit window to reset

+### Issue: "No video URL found in Instagram API response"
+- The Instagram post may not contain a video
+- The post may be private or deleted
+- RapidAPI response structure may have changed

 ### Issue: Empty response
 - Check request body is valid JSON